zira-dev/docs/wip/about.md

 <div class="uk-section">
   <div class="uk-container uk-container-medium">
-    <h1>About Us</h1>
-    <h2>We are on a mission to help manufacturers grow faster.</h2>
-    <h3>We have developed a data driven collaboration platform to help growing businesses catch up with demand efficiently and profitably.
+    <h1>Imagine a world where machines and people collaborate</h1>
+    <h3>At Zira, we are making blind management decisions a thing of the past, with a holistic collaboration platforms that automaticly connects people with machines and business processes. </h3>
         <br>Our guiding principles are:
         <br>Be holistic - provide our customers solutions that solve their problems from end to end.
         <br>Be simple - anyone in an organization should be able to use it without training.